 Since boutique clubs’ business models are predicated on unique personalized experiences, they rely on instilling a strong sense of community in their members.
 For example, Crossfit and its unmistakable “fitness as a lifestyle” branding is a brilliant example of the impact environment and community can have on the success of a fitness studio.

 A central aspect of cultivating this experience can be created through secondary spend on merchandise like clothing and accessories.

 Furthermore, boutique clubs expect more from their personnel.
 They groom their staff to expertly build their brand through their strong retailing skills.
-The staff are trained present their elite products and services without obvious pushing or upselling, allowing their clients the time to browse and come to their own decisions.
-Boutique clubs thrive off making their brand just exclusive enough to prompt sales from their client buy-in organically.
+The staff are trained to present their elite products and services without obvious pushing or upselling, allowing their clients the time to browse and come to their own decisions.
+Boutique clubs thrive off making their brand just exclusive enough to prompt sales from their client to buy in organically.

-Other boutique clubs have pivoted strategy for secondary spend in more creative ways.
-For example, NYC based Best’s Bootcamp has become revered for its high end shake and juice bar, which is responsible for roughly 80% of its ancillary income.
+Other boutique clubs have pivoted their strategy for secondary spend in more creative ways.
+For example, NYC based Best’s Bootcamp has become revered for its high-end shake and juice bar, which is responsible for roughly 80% of its ancillary income.
 To incorporate an element of client appreciation and community, Best’s features one member a month to create their own shake to add to the menu.